-WWF has been working on freshwater conservation in five river basins – the Ganges, Mara, Mekong, Pantanal and Yangtze – over five years of a programme funded by HSBC.
-WWF has been working in partnership with HSBC for 15 years, most recently as part of the HSBC Water Programme.
-The five years, five rivers report (PDF) 2017 summarises WWF's work in these basins.
+WWF has been working on freshwater conservation in five river basins – the Ganges, Mara, Mekong, Pantanal and Yangtze – over eight years of a programme funded by HSBC.
+WWF has been working in partnership with HSBC for 18 years, most recently as part of the HSBC Water Programme.

 The five river basins WWF worked in as part of the HSBC Water Programme are collectively home to more than a billion people and are some of the planet’s most biodiverse areas.
 The Ganga, Mara, Mekong, Pantanal and Yangtze river basins are in many ways representative of the problems facing freshwater ecosystems worldwide.